 Students studying Animal Science will learn to raise market-ready livestock.
 All students have the opportunity to raise

 and compete with livestock at MSU and Jackson County Fair competitions through this class.

 The class may travel to local farms, businesses, and related industries.
 Veterinarians and agriculture industry professionals often speak in class to students about the jobs and college

-Successful students are self-motivated, enjoy working outside and getting dirty, and like plants and animals.
-The course requires reading, math and research skills, and also offers an opportunity to join our FFA club.
+programs that are viable careers.
+Successful students are self-motivated, enjoy working outside, getting dirty, and like working with plants and animals.
+The class requires reading, math, and research skills, and is centered around FFA Club activities.

 - A desire to learn about and work with living things